Ruben-Lohberg/RubenOS/README.md

 - Deadline for development: January, 26th 2024 (after three months of development + two months of prior research)
 - Then until the end of February: Creating two video presentations:
     - One about assembly and how I used it in development.
 Goal is to motivate beginning students for assembly and show aspects of its relevance in today's world and the forseeable future.
+10-15min
-    - One about C and operating systems design, for slightly more advanced students to motivate them for C and operating systems design and development.
+    - One about C and operating systems design, for slightly more advanced students to motivate them for C and operating systems design and development. max 30min
+  - Deadline for that end of February

 ## Project steps
 - Working through "Operating Systems: From 0 to 1" by Do Hoang Tu until 7.5,